 In addition to her architectural and interior projects, Amy has professional experience in furniture design, film set design, exhibition, and gallery design.
 For many years, she has collaborated closely with the visual artist Denise Green developing installations for her work in the US, Europe, and Australia.

 She was recently profiled in the late winter issue of Vogue Knitting Magazine.
 Included were three original illustrations of memorable knitwear.

 Current projects in development include launching a line of textiles, wallpaper and accessories through ROAM Workshop, as well as ongoing illustrations on knitwear for Mason Dixon Knitting.
 Her watercolors are on display at Meantime Co. in Brooklyn, New York.

-Amy is a licensed architect in the state of New York and a member of the Architectural League of New York.
+Amy is a licensed architect in the state of New York.
 She regularly contributes to the online magazine Aleim.com with a series of interviews of various creative personalities, including artists, architects, and designers.